CEGUDEV/Front-end-Guidelines/README.md

 ```

 #### Ticket
-This should be filled by type of your task
+This should be filled by number ticket of your task

-- feature: add new feature
-- bugfix: a bug fixing
-- test: unit test improvement
-- config: updating depedencies or build configuration

 - 1xxxx : add new feature
 - 2xxxx : a bug fixing
 - 3xxxx : update depencies or build configuration